 If you have a Microsoft Word source file, you can use Microsoft Translator for Word to translate the document, and then and convert it to PDF.
 If you don’t have the source file in Word, you can convert your PDF into a Word document and translate it and then convert it back.
 Word translation tools are pretty good but are not going to do as good a job as human translators would do.
 However, you have the advantage that if you have the document formatted properly in Word, the translated document should preserve your layout and formatting.

 This method can work well for professional documents or presentations but you have to trust software to have gotten the translation right.
 For internal or personal documents, this should not be an issue.

 Translate a PDF file using Google Translate

+Google Translate is a powerful translation service that translates text on the fly online, but you can also use it to upload a document and have it translated for you.
 The upside is that it is free and fast.
-The downside is that Google Translate will not honor layout or design.
-Neither can it work with longer PDFs.
+The downside is that Google Translate will not honor layout or design, and it can’t work with longer PDFs.
 If you have the source file and don’t have Word, this would be a very viable option to translate small PDF files.
 If you have a PDF, you have to decide whether you need to preserve the layout or not before uploading it.